-Everything You Need to Know About Seven Week Old Kittens
+Everything You Need to Know About 7 Week Old Kittens

 If you started from the beginning, they you know we have come a long way.
-Your kitten development skills have grown from two week old kittens through now six week old kittens.
+Your kitten’s development skills have grown from two week old kittens through now seven week old kittens.
 Your friends better look out!

 Or, you have just found a kitten are thinking it is about seven-ish weeks, though we will mention how to be sure in a little.
 Seven-week-old kittens are at that wonderful age where they are almost at the age of being able to leave their mothers!
 They are really growing into an awesome kitten.